Look up a word, learn it forever.

 Can I hear each word pronounced?

-Yes, by an opera singer!
-We've collaborated with New-York based opera singers to pronounce every word in our dictionary.
+Yes!
+We've collaborated with New-York based opera singers to pronounce words in our dictionary.
 Click the speaker icon to the right of any word to hear it pronounced.
 If a word has multiple pronunciations, we'll include multiple speaker icons as well as a chart in the right-hand column that will give you more information about when it's appropriate to use each pronunciation.

 How does the Advanced Search work?